-Welcome to Greenstyle Creations!
-We're so happy you've found us, and look forward to getting to know you and sharing our love of sewing!
+Welcome to Greenstyle!
+We're so happy you've found us!
+We look forward to getting to know you and sharing our love of sewing!

 Where to Find our Patterns